-I’m a little bit ashamed to admit this, but prior to this year I didn’t have a real appreciation for our national park system.
-Living in the San Francisco Bay Area, Yosemite was always peripherally there, but my only conscious thoughts about that park was to avoid it in the summer!
+I’m a little bit ashamed to admit this, but prior to this year, I didn’t have a real appreciation for our national park system.
+Living in the San Francisco Bay Area, Yosemite was always peripherally there, but my only conscious thoughts about that park were to avoid it in the summer!
 We did have a couple of lovely visits to this park in the winter though.

 Boy was I wrong.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.